 Professional Skills Tests

-Literacy and Numeracy professional skills tests must be passed within 12 weeks from the date of interview.
+Literacy and Numeracy professional skills tests must be passed within 12 weeks from the interview date.

 Disclosure and Barring Service/Medical